PascaL-IT/Hibernate-JPA-JDBC/Readme.md

-## Accessing databases in Java with JDBC and Hibernate ORM
+## Accessing databases in Java with JPA and Hibernate ORM

 Training course to learn and to practice with JDBC, Hibernate ORM and the JPA API.